jeong0449/FluidArdule/docs/components.md

 ### Custom Analog Keypad

-The current keypad uses five individual pushbuttons and a resistor-encoding network connected to a single Arduino ADC input.
+The current keypad uses five individual pushbuttons (momentary, normally-open, NO) and a resistor-encoding network connected to a single Arduino ADC input.

 ```text
 5V